 Bolt action rifle bags also require different pouches and pockets to hold an entirely different gear setup.

 Weapon retention in these bags is also a bit different.
 Often there are just two straps holding the rifle in and a muzzle catch but no buttstock retention.

 Shotgun bags are becoming more common because of tactical shotguns.
-There are several shotgun models now that are magazine feed, and while they are still a range gun for most, they can be a very reasonably home defense weapon.
+There are several shotgun models now that are magazine feed, and while they are still a range gun for most, they can be a very reasonable home defense weapon.